runabol/graffiti/README.md

 Now, that's a whole lot better.
 No extra calls to the database to fetch his `favorites`, his `friends` etc.

+2. Versioning

+In REST world, when you need to add new properties to your response you can either take the chance of adding them and hoping nothing breaks or you can add `/v2/person/:id` endpoint and add your properties there.
+The problem is that now you have two endpoints which are semantically very similar -- one being a superset of the other.
+In GraphQL, since clients are *explicitly* asking for what they want back from the server they are not going to break when you add any new properties.

+3. Schema

+Because the shape of a GraphQL query closely matches the result, you can predict what the query will return without knowing that much about the server.
+But it's useful to have an exact description of the data we can ask for - what fields can we select?
+What kinds of objects might they return?
+What fields are available on those sub-objects?
+That's where the schema comes in.

+Every GraphQL service defines a set of types which completely describe the set of possible data you can query on that service.
+Then, when queries come in, they are validated and executed against that schema.

+4. Documentation

+A nice outcome of having to define your schema is that you sort of get the documentation of your API for free.
+Client developers can now interrogate your API and find what you have available without you having to explicitly write seperate API docs.

+5. Tooling

+Another nice outcome of having a schema is having tooling that lets you visualize your API and interact with it in real-time.
+One such tool is [GraphiQL](https://github.com/graphql/graphiql) which supports auto-completion and other nifty features.

 # Weapons of Choice